 There were many noteworthy movies acted in by George Nader.
 He starred as a supporting role to some of the big names in Hollywood such as Hudson, Chandler etc. His career started with, ‘Rustlers on Horseback’ in 1950.
-Around the same time, George Nader showed up in front of an audience in ‘summer and smoke’, a play in Pasadena Playhouse.
+Around the same time he showed up in front of an audience in ‘summer and smoke’, a play in Pasadena Playhouse.

-George Nader had a big part in many other movies such as Tim Holt Western, Overland Telegraph (1951), and a dramatization, Monsoon (1952) before this.
-George Nader had little parts in You’re in the Navy Now (1951), The Prowler (1951), Take Care of My Little Girl (1951), The Desert Fox: The Story of Rommel (1951), and Two Tickets to Broadway (1951).
+He had a big parts in many other movies such as Tim Holt Western, Overland Telegraph (1951), and a dramatization, Monsoon (1952) before this.
+He had little parts in You’re in the Navy Now (1951), The Prowler (1951), Take Care of My Little Girl (1951), The Desert Fox: The Story of Rommel (1951), and Two Tickets to Broadway (1951).
 These were really small parts and there are others in which he wasn’t even credited.